kikipet/HALO/README.md

 Tracking done through APRS - pass packets via Dire Wolf to I-Gate (noam.aprs2.net or similar)

-For a given call sign, use this to generate a passcode for I-Gate: https://apps.magicbug.co.uk/passcode/
+For a given call sign, use this to find its passcode for I-Gate: https://apps.magicbug.co.uk/passcode/

-add `* * * * * /PATH/TO/dw-start.sh >/dev/null 2>&1` to crontab
+add `* * * * * /PATH/TO/dw-start.sh >/dev/null 2>&1` to crontab to get direwolf to start up automatically

-Change NOCALL to call sign
+In direwolf.conf, change NOCALL to call sign

 Enable all of the I-Gate stuff

-TBEACON sendto=IG every=2:00 symbol="igate" overlay=T (need to check overlay)
+`TBEACON sendto=IG every=2:00 symbol="igate" overlay=R` (need to check overlay)